 Meet More Than Their Screens

 As you know, texting is a really simple way to instantly communicate with your partner, and when it comes to long distance relationships this immediate connection is important.
-However, texting should never be your primary method of communication.
-As beneficial as it can be, don’t let your relationship become a “textationship”.
+However, texting should never be your primary method of communication – don’t let your relationship become a “textationship”.

 Connection is a key ingredient in relationships.
 How many times have you heard people say: